Why Core Strength Drives Total-Body Performance

 The Bottom Line

-Core strength is the bridge between your upper and lower body, and the difference between safe, efficient movement and sloppy, injury-prone mechanics.
-Build it wisely, and every lift, skill, and workout will improve.
+Core strength is the bridge between your upper and lower body — and the difference between efficient, safe movement and energy leaks that limit performance.

 Continue reading